 The Most Rev. Colin R. Johnson asked members to consult section C of the Convening Circular for copies of the Financial Statements.
-He then called on Mr. Stuart Hutcheson, who served as Interim Treasurer and Director of Finance during the Fall of 2013 to present the Financial Statements for the Incorporated Synod of the Diocese of Toronto; the Consolidated Trust Fund of the Incorporated Synod of the Diocese of Toronto; and the Cemetery Fund of the Incorporated Synod of the Diocese of Toronto and give background as to the process by which these statements were finalized and audited.
+He then called on Mr. Stuart Hutcheson, who served as Interim Treasurer and Director of Finance during the Fall of 2013 to present the Financial Statements for the Incorporated Synod of the Diocese of Toronto; the Consolidated Trust Fund of the Incorporated Synod of the Diocese of Toronto; and the Cemetery Fund of the Incorporated Synod of the Diocese of Toronto; and the process by which these statements were finalized and audited.